AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 BASH associative arrays (this type of array supported in BASH since version 4.2) needs to be declared first (!) ``declare -A asarr``.

-Both indexed arrays and associative can be declared as array of integers, if all elements values are integers ``declare -ia array`` or ``declare -iA``.
+Both indexed arrays and associative can be declared as an array of integers, if all elements values are integers ``declare -ia array`` or ``declare -iA``.
 This way element values are treated as integers always.